johnwbyrd/GTUltra/docs/AI.md

 - When build process changes
 - When common mistakes are identified
 - **When you catch yourself asking the same question twice**

----

-**Remember:** When in doubt, read the documentation first.
-It's faster than guessing!